Why I'm Not Buying Into The Trump-Led Infrastructure Boom

 The Trump-led infrastructure boom hasn't even begun but infrastructure-linked stocks have already outperformed the S&P 500 (NYSEARCA:SPY) so much that there's been talk of overheating.
 The reality is that the government has room to service a larger deficit and thus, the $1tn number being thrown around is feasible.
 However, obtaining the requisite buy-in from Washington will be a massive challenge and the plan will likely go through cutbacks and modifications before it sees the light of day.
 Even if the proposal comes through intact, infrastructure players will only start to see benefits in 2019-20 at the earliest.
 Hence, I would caution against chasing infrastructure names any further.

 Throughout his campaign, Trump has been highly critical of the "terrible" state of U.S. infrastructure and in this case, he isn't wrong.
-US infrastructure as a whole currently has a "D+-rating," defined as "poor to fair condition and mostly below standard, with many elements approaching the end of their service life."
-The American Society of Civil Engineers estimates that United States infrastructure demand will require $3.6tn of investment through 2020 to achieve a more satisfactory national score of "B-" ("in good to excellent condition; some elements show signs of general deterioration that require attention [while] few elements exhibit significant deficiencies.")
+US infrastructure, as a whole, currently has a "D+-rating," defined as "poor to fair condition and mostly below standard, with many elements approaching the end of their service life."
+The American Society of Civil Engineers estimates that US infrastructure demand will require $3.6tn of investment through 2020 to achieve a more satisfactory national score of "B-" ("in good to excellent condition; some elements show signs of general deterioration that require attention [while] few elements exhibit significant deficiencies.")

 On that note, Trump's $1tn proposal distributed over a five-year period sounds lofty on paper but considering the existing state of American infrastructure, it really isn't.
 Historically, such fiscal injections have been some of the more effective methods for reinvigorating growth and should continue to play that role, though it would ultimately depend on the size of the program.